Dental Crowns in Rockville, MD

-A dental crown is commonly used to repair a damaged or decayed tooth, support a root canal or to cap a dental implant.
+A dental crown is commonly used to repair a damaged or decayed tooth, support a root canal, or cap a dental implant.
 Dental crowns are a permanent dental restoration that can help to support the stability of the patient’s bite and overall oral health.
-Dental crowns can be used for a wide range of both oral health and cosmetic related concerns with lasting results.
+Dental crowns can be used for a wide range of both oral health and cosmetic-related concerns with lasting results.

 Dental crowns are made from high-quality porcelain that reflects light for a natural luster.
 Patients who require a dental crown can have the restoration shaped and color-matched to blend in with the adjacent teeth.

 Rockville, MD restorative dentist Dr. Ali Sarkarzadeh has over 23 years of experience providing cosmetic and restorative treatments for dental concerns.
 Dr. Sarkarzadeh helps patients restore the aesthetics and stability of their bite through personalized care, patient education, and quality materials.

 No. You can take steps to brighten your crown at home, but porcelain or composite dental crowns can not be whitened at the dentist with teeth whitening.
 Modern dental crowns are highly resistant to discoloration, so it’s better to replace an old crown that has discoloration.

 Yes.
 If the damage to the crown is not significant, your dentist can repair it without having to completely replace it.
 If the damage is causing severe pain or sensitivity, it may need to be replaced.
 Refrain from using the affected tooth until you get it repaired.
 If left untreated, you can cause further damage and an infection may develop under the crown.